februaryInk/Senior-Project/README.md

 ### Rule 1: Objects

 An object is a group of elements that can be regarded as self-contained or which are placed on the page as a whole, such as headers, links, or tables.
-Give objects noun names.
+Give objects descriptive names that contain a noun.

 ```
 .link {